dmotte/apycalc/README.md

 venv/bin/python3 -mpip install -r requirements.txt
 ```

 Now we need to **fetch data** related to some asset.
-To do that, we can use the https://github.com/dmotte/misc/blob/main/python-scripts/ohlcv-fetchers/invoke.sh script.
+To do that, we can use https://github.com/dmotte/misc/blob/main/python-scripts/ohlcv-fetchers/yahoo-finance.py.

 > **Note**: in the following commands, replace the local path of the `invoke.sh` script with the correct one.